Best web scraping tools for 2026

 Still unsure?
 Use this decision matrix:

-- “I am a developer and I have zero budget.”
+- “I’m a developer with zero budget.”

 - “I need to scrape 100,000 pages by tomorrow and I have a budget.”

-- Go with Firecrawl.
-It handles the formatting for you.
+- Firecrawl.
+It handles the formatting.

-- “I don’t know how to code but I need data.”
+- “I don’t code but I need data.”

-- Go with Browse AI.
-It’s the most user-friendly.
+- Browse AI is the most user-friendly.

 Monitoring the digital ecosystem